Monroe C. Good, 95

 In addition to his wife Ada Monroe is survived by his children, Ronald Good and his wife Augusta of Elizabethtown, David Good and his wife Lois of Indiana, Deborah Gantz and her husband Larry of Holtwood, and Philip Good and his wife Kathy of Elizabethtown.
 Also surviving are sisters, Dorothy, wife of the late Sam Fasnacht, and Katherine, wife of the late Dean Keeney, and a brother, Rufus Good and his wife Janet.
 In addition to his parents, Monroe was predeceased by his daughter-in-law, Belinda Good; brothers Lester Good and Harold Good; and sisters Arlene Dennis, Ethel Beck and Mary Kreider.

-Services to celebrate the life of our father will be announced in the near future.
+A memorial service will be held at 1:00 p.m. on July 10 at the Lancaster Church of the Brethren, 1601 Sunset Ave., Lancaster, PA.
+Visitation with the family will follow the service during a reception and greeting time in the Family Life Center of the church.
 Memorial contributions in Monroe’s memory may be offered to Emergency Disaster Fund, Church of the Brethren, 1451 Dundee Ave., Elgin, IL 60120 with checks earmarked Nigeria Crisis Fund.

 Leave a condolence on this Memorial Page